 How to check for AMP compliance

 You might think the greatest strength of AMP pages is their speed.
 Not so, say its creators.
 It’s not just the speed that makes AMP so appealing, but its ability to be validated.
-That way, third parties, like social networks, can feel comfortable sending users there with the knowledge they’ll get a fast and seamless post-click experience.
+That way, third parties, like social networks, can feel comfortable sending users there with the knowledge they’ll get a fast and seamless post-click landing page.

 To answer the question, “Are my pages AMP compliant?”, there are four methods.
 Three are offered by Google on a pass/fail basis using its validator.
 The AMP validator will help you uncover any issues with your pages before launch.
 In the end, passing is what gives them AMP compliance, signaling to third parties they can expect a fast user experience from your page.

 To uncover issues with your AMP pages using the Browser Developer Console, follow these three steps:

 - Open your AMP page in your web browser

 - Add “#development=1” to the end of the URL